Love four-patches but not the hassle of cutting tiny fabric squares? Don’t worry – there’s a simpler way to get the same great look!

 Bonus Tip:

 If you are unsure about your ability to sew a straight line, no problem!
-Mark the SA on your lighter fabric piece, using a tailor's marker like this one, or the good old tailor's chalk.
+Mark the seam allowance on your lighter fabric piece, using a tailor's marker like this one.
 Then just follow the line when stitching.
 Straight stitches guaranteed!
+Here's a photo of my first tutorial pieces from nearly 10 years ago, I might not have chosen the best fabric to go with, but am leaving one photo here for sentimental reasons :))

 What Size Is This 4 Patch Quilt Block?